tensorflow/tflite-micro/CONTRIBUTING.md

     *   Always merge upstream/main (***do not rebase***) and no force-pushes please.

-    *   Having an extra merge commit it ok as the github review tool handles that gracefully.
+    *   Having an extra merge commit is ok as the github review tool handles that gracefully.

     Assuming that you forked tensorflow and added a remote called upstream with: